-Plants & Soils 1 (SF 50281a)
+Plants & Soils 1 (SF 50281a) It's More Than Just Dirt - Required

-Prepare a 36" X 48" display or a poster no larger than 18" X 24" that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 36" X 48" and 15" deep that illustrates an activity from the project manual.
 The display should demonstrate an understanding of environmental and internal factors that affect plant growth and the function and characteristics of soil.
 Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.

-Plants & Soils 2 (SF 50281b)
+Plants & Soils 2 (SF 50281b) Stems and Stamens - Required

-Prepare a 36" X 48" display or a poster no larger than 18" X2 4" that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 36" X 48" and 15" deep that illustrates an activity from the project manual.
 The display should demonstrate an understanding of the composition of plants, the functions of individual plant parts, plant life cycles, and the many ways plants reproduce.
 Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.

-Plants & Soils 3 (SF 50281c)
+Plants & Soils 3 (SF 50281c) Sprouting Out and Growing UP - Required

-Prepare a 36" X 48" display or a poster no larger than 18" X 24" that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 36" X 48" and 15" deep that illustrates an activity from the project manual.
 The display should demonstrate an understanding of the relationship between soil and other cycles found in nature.
 Displays should also provide an example of a leadership or service-learning experience focused on environmental stewardship.
 Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.